Loretta learned to sew on her grandma's treadle sewing machine. She began sewing her own clothes in 7th grade and still enjoys fabric work.

 Also, consider how you might use some of the scraps:

 I wanted an "Americana" quilt.
 What says American more than t-shirts and jeans?
 Ergo, I decided on denim to border each of my quilt pieces/sections.
 I used a pair of my old jeans and cut them into strips.
-I didn't have quite enough so I needed to purchase this . mid-weight denim
+I didn't have quite enough, so I needed to purchase some mid-weight denim.

 Note: I used my serger for all piecing.
-The outside binding and "quilting/securing" were a straight stitch on a regular machine.
+The outside binding and "quilting/securing" were both straight stitches on a regular machine.
 A regular machine can be used for the entire quilt.

 I needed to do something with the USC piece, where he graduated with a degree in Cinematic Arts.
 (Yes, we're proud parents).